10 Major Ports In Brazil

 TEU Traffic (2017): 2.697 million units

-Located in the city of Santos in the São Paulo state of Brazil, Port Of Santos is the busiest container port in entire Latin America.
-Moreover, it stands at the 39th position in the world’s busiest container ports.
-As of today, it has the most modern structure in the country and remains to be the largest port in Latin America.
+Located in the city of Santos in the São Paulo state of Brazil, Port Of Santos is the busiest container port in Latin America and the 39th busiest container port in the world.
+As of today, it has the most modern structure in the country and remains the largest port in Latin America.

-Also known as Porto de Santos, plays an important role in São Paulo’s economy, being responsible for Brazil’s 28% of foreign trade.
-Spread in an area of 770 hectares, Santos Port is the gateway to most of the goods that circulate around the country.
+Also known as Porto de Santos, it plays a vital role in São Paulo’s economy and is responsible for Brazil’s 28% of foreign trade.
+Spread over 770 hectares, Santos Port is the gateway to most of the goods that circulate around the country.

-Sugar, soy, and coffee being its main exports, it is the largest port in Brazil that provides imports and exports to and from all over the world.
-As of 2010, the port held a record of nearly 97.2 million tons of cargo.
+Sugar, soy, and coffee are its main exports.
+It is the largest port in Brazil, providing imports and exports to and from all over the world.
+As of 2010, the port recorded nearly 97.2 million tons of cargo.

-Porto de Santos holds a wide range of cargo handling terminals.
-This includes solid and liquid bulk, alongside containers and general loads.
+Porto de Santos has a wide range of cargo-handling terminals, including those for solid and liquid bulk, containers, and general loads.

 Anchieta and Imigrantes highways make up the terrestrial access system to the port, while Ferroban and MRS operate the railroads.

-The principal source of income for the people of Santos city comes from the port, which itself is highly dependant on the workforce.
-Hence, a worker strike in the port affects the entire city and has caused plenty of issues in the past.
+The principal source of income for the people of Santos City comes from the port, which is highly dependent on the workforce.
+Hence, a worker strike in the port affected the entire city and caused plenty of issues in the past.

-Since the 1980s, the Companhia Docas do Estado de São Paulo or CODESP administers one of the most popular ports in Brazil, Porte de Santos.
+Since the 1980s, the Companhia Docas do Estado de São Paulo (CODESP) has administered one of Brazil’s most popular ports, Porte de Santos.

 Santarém, Pará